 Remember training is merely the stimulus.

-The real change occurs in the deepest stages of REM sleep.
+The real change occurs after your workout, especially in the deepest stages of REM sleep.

 Lighten up when you begin to take yourself too seriously.

 Especially nowadays.
-Your purpose is to have fun and enjoy the process.
+Your purpose is to complain less, have fun and enjoy the process.

 Otherwise, it becomes a burden.